NEXT UP ON this.

-It took almost a decade of ongoing research and campaigning, including the hard-hitting story of young Melbournian and melanoma victim Claire Oliver, to finally shut down the commercial solarium industry.
+It took almost a decade of ongoing research and campaigning, including the hard-hitting story of young Melbournian and melanoma victim Clare Oliver, to finally shut down the commercial solarium industry.

 ‘Skin cancer prevention campaigns and programs have definitely influenced the population’s behaviour in sun protection,’ says Dr Shih.

 ‘Research has shown these campaign and program activities have changed the social attitude and behaviour toward tanning and excessive UV exposure.
 Many studies have also reported that sunburn incidence, proportion of unprotected skin, and intentional tanning has declined over time.’

 Seemingly deterred by 30+ years of scientific evidence and warnings from the Department of Health, many sun-loving Aussies have since adopted a sunless, non-UV alternative to achieving the perfect golden glow – the spray tan.

 That coconutty, tropical-inspired smell has almost become synonymous with the social scene Down Under, all year round.
 But although it requires zero UV radiation or exposure to the sun, it’s those like Dr Shih who are here to remind us that a spray tan is definitely not an alternative to skin cancer prevention.
 Few tanning products contain adequate sun protection and will not reduce your risk of skin cancer should you find yourself sans SPF under that fierce Australian sun.